algolia/react-element-to-jsx-string/README.md

   If false, functions bodies are replaced with `function noRefCheck() {}`.

-**options.functionValue: string or function, default undefined**
+**options.functionValue: function, default undefined**

-  Replaces the function body with a provided function or string value.
+  Returns the result of the provided functionValue callback.
+Coerces to string if value returned by functionValue is not a string by default.

   Must be used in conjunction with `showFunctions`.